sallyrabs/blogr/README-template.md

 **Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development
+While working through this project, I noticed I familiarize myself with the shortcut on doing things,it took me more time to develop because of not knowing the shortcut on performing my job.I will also need to practice js and css for future projects

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.